akka/alpakka/docs/src/main/paradox/cassandra.md

 # Cassandra Connector

-The Cassandra connector provides a way to transform a Cassandra's ResultSet into a Akka Stream's Source.
+The Cassandra connector provides a way to provide the result of a Cassandra query as a stream of rows.

 ## Dependencies